kri-pa08/Animated-Coffee-Shop-Website/README.md

-Amatedcoffee shop website with HTML CSS and JavaScript
+Aatedcoffee shop website with HTML CSS and JavaScript